 by Louisa Cornell – originally published June 26, 2017

 Regular visitors to Number One London have read of my obsession with research books written on the Regency era.
 I collect them with a fervor just short of that of the Regency’s most avaricious bibliomaniac.
 As a subdivision of my obsession, I want to tell you a bit about my relationship with research books written during the Regency era.
 What the latest generation of twenty-somethings would call ancient books.
-You know, books around 200 years old.
-Yes, according to my twenty-something year old nephew, 200 year old books are ANCIENT !
-Sigh.

 I currently own slightly over 500 research books about the Regency era.
-They are catalogued online at http://librarything.com/ which is one of the earliest online cataloguing services.
-I understand there are far more now, but this one has served me well and the community is without peer when it comes to discussing and admiring the libraries of its members.
+They are catalogued online at LibraryThing which is one of the earliest online cataloguing services.
+I understand there are far more platforms now, but this one has served me well and the community is without peer when it comes to discussing and admiring the libraries of its members.
 My library is listed as public, which means it can be viewed by any member of LibraryThing.
-Below is the link to my Regency Research Book collection, which comprises 1/6th of the books I have catalogued so far.
+Here’s the link to my Regency Research Book collection, which comprises 1/6th of the books I have catalogued so far.
 I won’t tell you how many of my books are not catalogued.
 The number frightens even me.